May 14, 2012 at 11:21 pm #267

 Step 4- Goto to Patterns-Standard, choose indicated item.

-Reduce color to ZERO on the Primary color and choose color to highlight with for your secondary.
+Reduce color to ZERO on the Primary color, adjust size of item to fit the area you are highlighting and choose color to highlight with for your secondary.
 After you have place in desired location, reduce line color to ZERO.

 Step 5- Voila!
 Highlighted Item!